 - Oversee the final signing.

-At Fuster & Associates, we operate under principles of transparency, legal rigor, and comprehensive buyer protection, offering personalized legal assistance throughout the entire real estate purchase process in Spain.
+At Fuster & Associates, we work according to the principles of transparency, legal accuracy and comprehensive buyer protection, and we offer personalised legal assistance throughout the entire property purchase process in Spain.

-Spain remains one of the most attractive destinations for investing in real estate, both for residents and international buyers.
+Spain remains one of the most attractive destinations for property investment, both for residents and international buyers.

-However, a poorly managed real estate transaction can result in:
+However, a poorly managed property transaction can lead to:

 - Significant financial losses.